Toys in the Attic (album): Writing

 When singer Steven Tyler heard Perry playing that riff he "ran out and sat behind the drums and [they] jammed."
 Tyler scatted "nonsensical words initially to feel where the lyrics should go before adding them later."

 When the group was halfway through recording Toys in the Attic in early 1975 at Record Plant in New York City, they found themselves stuck for material.
 They had written three or four songs for the album, having "to write the rest in the studio."
-They decided to give the song Perry had come up with in Hawaii a try, but it didn't have lyrics or a title yet.
-In 1997, Perry recalled that the idea for the funky, James Brown-influenced "Walk This Way" was inspired by the film Young Frankenstein, which the band had gone to see around the time they were working on the track:
+They decided to give the song Perry had come up with in Hawaii a try, but it did not have lyrics or a title yet.
+Douglas explains, "I told the band we needed one more up-tempo track, and Joe plays a burner, a thing so hot and hard and heavy that we're just totally blown away.
+It was the last track and Steven was struggling.
+We recorded it, and we couldn't come up with a lyric or a rhyme or a rhythm for a vocal.
+There was just no way that it had anything we could use.
+We thought we were going to have to lose the track, or maybe make it an instrumental, but it was so good and funky."
+Deciding to take a break from recording, band members and producer Jack Douglas went down to Times Square to see Mel Brooks' Young Frankenstein.
+Returning to the studio, they were laughing about Marty Feldman telling Gene Wilder to follow him in the film, saying "walk this way" and limping.
+Douglas suggested this as a title for their song.
+But they still needed lyrics.

 At the hotel that night, Tyler wrote lyrics for the song, but left them in the cab on the way to the studio next morning.
 He says: "I must have been stoned.
 All the blood drained out of my face, but no one believed me.
 They thought I never got around to writing them."
 Upset, he took a cassette tape with the instrumental track they had recorded and a portable tape player with headphones and "disappeared into the stairwell."
 He "grabbed a few No. 2 pencils" but forgot to take paper.
 He wrote the lyrics on the wall at "the Record Plant's top floor and then down a few stairs of the back stairway."
 After "two or three hours" he "ran downstairs for a legal pad and ran back up and copied them down."
-The lyrics, which tell the story of a high-school boy losing his virginity are sung by Tyler with heavy emphasis being placed on the rhyming lyrics.

-Bassist Tom Hamilton came up with the main riff on "Sweet Emotion".
-In 1997, during a band interview with Alan Di Perna of Guitar World, the members discussed the evolution of the song, which was partially inspired by the Jeff Beck composition "Rice Pudding" from the album Beck-Ola.
-Hamilton recalled:

-Though many of the lyrics to "Sweet Emotion" are about the tension and hatred between the band members and Joe Perry's wife, Tyler himself has said that only some of the lyrics were inspired by Perry's wife.
-It was stated in Aerosmith's autobiography Walk This Way and in an episode of Behind the Music that growing feuds between the band members' wives (including an incident involving 'spilt milk' where Elyssa Perry threw milk over Tom Hamilton's wife, Terry) may have helped lead to the band's original lineup temporarily dissolving at the end of the 1970s.